KYVERNA THERAPEUTICS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,00...

-Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until February 7, 2025 to file lead plaintiff applications in a securities class action lawsuit against Kyverna Therapeutics, Inc. ("Kyverna" or the "Company") (NasdaqGS: KYTX), if they purchased the Company's shares pursuant and/or traceable to the Company's registration statement issued in connection with its February 2024 initial public offering ("IPO").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
+07, 2025 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until February 7, 2025 to file lead plaintiff applications in a securities class action lawsuit against Kyverna Therapeutics, Inc. (“Kyverna” or the“Company”) (NasdaqGS: KYTX), if they purchased the Company's shares pursuant and/or traceable to the Company's registration statement issued in connection with its February 2024 initial public offering (“IPO”).
 This action is pending in the United States District Court for the Northern District of California.

 What You May Do